Frequently Asked Questions

 Q3: Is this program accredited?

-A8: Yes all courses in the MLT to MT program are offered online as asynchronous courses.
+A: Yes all courses in the MLT to MT program are offered online as asynchronous courses.
 This means that you must complete course work by specific deadlines but you are free to accomplish this at any time day or night.
 This will allow students with varying work schedules to take the classes.
 Students are not required to come to campus at any time to complete this program.

-A9: Yes they are the same courses, by taking 12 credits each semester you will be very busy.
+A: Yes they are the same courses, and by taking 12 credits each semester you will be very busy.
 This is the minimum required for full-time student status.
-If you are working full-time and taking classes you wil need to make the most of your time.
+If you are working full-time and taking classes, you will need to make the most of your time.
 This will be a difficult 10 months but your experience in Laboratory Medicine should help you understand concepts with greater wisdom and understanding.

-A: Yes, with at least two years' full-time work experience (minimum 4,000 working hours) as a nationally certified MLT in an accredited laboratory as a certified MLT you will be given credit for clinical rotation courses.
-Need more experience in a specific area, we might be able to assist your through clinical affiliations with your hospital.
+A: Yes, with at least two years' full-time work experience (minimum 4,000 working hours) as a nationally certified MLT in an accredited human diagnostic laboratory, you will be given credit for clinical rotation courses.
+If you need more experience in a specific area, we might be able to assist your through clinical affiliations with your hospital.
 While this might not be possible for each student, we are open to these possibilities.

-A:11 Each state has their own licensure requirements, some may be simple and others more complex.
-We cannot possibly track all state requirements, so we encourge each student to decide whether this program meets the requirements of your state.
-If you are a Tennessee resident that intends to work in Tennessee you have specific requirements in chemistry, biology, microbiology, and other areas that you must meet to become licensed in Tennessee.
-We require in-state applicants that wish to work in Tennessee to comply with all state requirements before enrolling in the MLT to MT program.
+A: Each state has their own licensure requirements, some may be simple and others more complex.
+We cannot possibly track all state requirements, so we encourage each student to decide whether this program meets the requirements of your state.
+If you are a Tennessee resident, you have specific requirements in chemistry, biology, microbiology, and other areas that you must meet to become licensed in Tennessee.
+We require in-state applicants to comply with all state requirements before enrolling in the MLT to MT program.
 Please note that all state requirements both in Tennessee or other states are subject to change without prior notice.